HARPgroup/hydro-tools/README.md

 This package is in active development.

 ## Release notes
+### 1.0.7 11/13/2025
+1. Fixed a variable name error in the `xQy()` function that was preventing the code from being able to handle non-standard flow data frames

 ### 1.0.6 10/06/2025
 1. Bug fix to variable plugin for timeseries file objects by setting the correct object class to send to OM.